Pometry/Raphtory/docs/source/scala/quickstart.md

-# Quick Start Guide
+# Quickstart Guide
 In this section, we will see how we can work with the Raphtory Scala APIs to create and analyse graphs.
-The foundations that we have built in the introductory chapters are as much applicable to this section therefore we won't be revisiting them here again!
+The foundations that we have built in the [PyRaphtory introduction](../Ingestion/sprouter.md) are almost exactly the same as for Scala, so here we shall only introduce concepts which are unique to Scala.

 ## Installing Dependencies
 To work with a Scala project you would need Scala, Java and SBT as development dependencies.
 The dependencies to work with Scala Raphtory APIs are Scala version `2.13.7`, Java version `11.0.11.hs-adpt` and SBT version `1.8.0`.